 - When the

-cpcommand will copies the first directory into the second one.
+cpcommand copies the first directory into the second one.

-To copy files and directories you must have at least read permissions on the source file and write permission on the destination directory.
-Otherwise, you will get a permission denied error.
+To copy files and directories, you must have at least read permissions on the source file and write permission on the destination directory.
+Otherwise, a permission denied error is shown.

 Copying Files with cp Command